Demi-urge/menace_sandbox/docs/vectorized_cognition.md

 ````

 `ContextBuilder` summarises related bots, workflows, errors and code records,
-applying ranking and ROI weights when available.
-The compact JSON blob is ready
+applying ranking, ROI and safety weights when available.
+Win/regret rates and
+alignment severity are pulled from `VectorMetricsDB` and normalised so risky
-for prompt injection or further processing.
+vectors are down‑ranked.
+The compact JSON blob is ready for prompt injection or
+further processing.

 ## Patch logging